Elsmere Public School

 Elsmere Public School (ID#16-0101-000) was a school district in Nebraska.
 It included the community of Elsmere.

 It was a K-8 school district.

 History

 The school was renovated in 1960, and at the time it had one teacher.

-In 2004 there were 51 people living in the boundary of the entire district, with four of them living in the community of Elsmere the district employed one teacher and had a single student.
+In 2004 there were 51 people living in the boundary of the entire district, with four of them living in the community of Elsmere.
+The district employed one teacher and had a single student.
 The school received science class materials from Valentine High School and an online provider supplied instruction in the Spanish language.
-Patti Vannoy, a student at the University of Nebraska writing for the Lincoln Journal Star, stated that, referring to long distances, "Roads are a large part of why Elsmere Public School still exists,[...]"
+Patti Vannoy, a student at the University of Nebraska–Lincoln writing for the Lincoln Journal Star, stated that, referring to long distances, "Roads are a large part of why Elsmere Public School still exists,[...]"

 The district was dissolved on June 15, 2006.
 Valentine Community Schools absorbed the former district.